A second unique banner at Goostrey Station – and a request

 Members of FOGS are excited that work organised by the owners Network Rail to restore the historic ticket office at Goostrey Station is progressing well.
 The roof has been repaired and the wooden cladding and window frames have been replaced.
 In addition, drain pipes and decorative canopy brackets have been repaired or recast and the exterior has been painted in the original heritage colours.

 Request: The Railway Heritage Trust, which provided some of the funding for the project, is seeking photos of the ticket office showing the original sign for the station name.
 At present the earliest FOGS members have is from the 1960s.
 Do you have an earlier one?
-If you can help, please contact FOGS member Christina Burgess on email@example.com or 01477 535443.
+If you can help, please contact FOGS member Christina Burgess email@example.com 535443.